does lying on your stomach help digestion?

 Does Lying On Your Stomach Help Digestion?

-Sleeping on the stomach, sometimes called the prone position, is considered the least advisable nocturnal posture for digestion and beyond.
-Sleeping on the stomach places body weight on our core, which leads to potential spinal misalignment.
+Sleeping on the stomach, called the prone position, is the worst nocturnal posture for digestion.
+Sleeping on the stomach places body weight on our core, which misaligns the spine.

 A prone posture at night also compresses the stomach, which will be painful.
 This pain will lead to stress, and as we know, stress slows down digestion.

 If you roll onto your stomach at night, find a way to remain on your back or, better yet, your side.
-These are considerably better sleeping positions for digestion and health alike.
+These are considerably better sleeping positions for digestion and good health:

 Sleeping on the side is widely considered the best position for digestion.

-According to BMJ, 60% of adults already choose to sleep on the side, enjoying additional benefits, including spinal alignment, reduced back pain, and a lower risk of snoring or sleep apnea.
+According to BMJ, 60% of adults already sleep on the side, enjoying additional benefits, including spinal alignment, reduced back pain, and a lower risk of snoring or sleep apnea.

 The explanation for this is the shape of the upper gastrointestinal tract.
 The esophagus is found in the center of the body, but the stomach curves toward the left.